rebelsky/sams-assorted-musings-reflections/four-months.md

 focusing much more on the style of what I read.
 In any cases, that's certainly a subject for further exploration.

-I *think* my subjects appreciated the profiles.
+I think my subjects appreciated the profiles.
 Even if I do not write eloquently, I do express my care for people, and it's nice to feel cared about.
+I've heard a lot of thanks from my subjects and from others.
 I also take to heart what Erik Simpson said about these essays ....

-I did miss some subjects that I planned to write about (or did I?)
+I did miss some topics that I planned to write about.
+I considered writing about the protest issue of the _S&B_ to help myself think through those issues.
+I may still write that.
+I thought about writing my speech on the current status of the department.
+I've given that already, but maybe I should still turn it into an essay.
+I know that there were other things I thought about, and forgot to write down.
+That's frustrating.
+I really do like more freedom each day.

+Writing the profiles also set my timing off a bit.
+Since I felt that I generally needed permission to post essays for people I know well, I'd have to write those essays in advance, and then cross my fingers that they would approve them in a timely fashion.
+That approach meant that I couldn't always follow my muse as directly as I'd like.
+When I sat down to write at 9pm (or later) some nights, and my muse said "Write about *this person*", I'd reply, "Sorry, they won't reply tonight.
+I'll write about someone else first, and then come back for a few notes if there's time.
+Any suggestions of someone whose permission I don't need?" [n]  That strategy also meant that there were nights in which I posted an essay that I had written previously, and then sent out for approval.
+But even on those nights, I wrote, because I always re-edited those essays [n].

+Will I continue writing profiles?
+Almost certainly.
+Will I do another month of profiles, will I mix them into my regular essays, or will I do both?
+I'm not sure yet.
+I was frustrated to have to have a more limited set of things to write about, so I probably shouldn't limit myself so much.
+But I also kind of like having a theme.
+Maybe I'll even get decent at writing about people if I try another month [n].
+But I'll definitely insert "open writing" months in the middle, as well as months with other foci.

 ---